 More than 12,000 people are expected to join in the festivities that start at 4:30pm.
 There will be a variety of musical and dance performances as well as inflatables and other other activities for children including pony rides and visists with Santa Claus.
 Add this year is an Ugly Sweater contest for individuals, couples and families.

-The Parade of Lights begins at 7 p.m. and this year’s parade route will start at the corner of Arizona Avenue and Frye Road.
+The pageantry of the Parade of Lights begins at 7 p.m. and the parade route will start at the corner of Arizona Avenue and Frye Road.
 The festive floats and other entries will move north on Arizona Avenue, past Chandler City Hall and continue through the downtown area.
 As it reaches the north end of Dr. A.J.
 Chandler Park the procession will turn right on Buffalo Street, followed by another right turn onto Arizona Place.
 After moving along the east side of Dr. A.J.
 Chandler Park, the parade will end at the corner of Boston Street and Arizona Place.

-At the conclusion of the parade (approximately 8 p.m.), guests are invited to gather around the Tumbleweed Tree in the center of the park on the west side of Arizona Avenue for the lighting ceremony.
+At the conclusion of the parade (approximately 8 p.m.), guests are invited to gather in the center of the park on the west side of Arizona Avenue for the Tumbleweed Tree lighting ceremony.

 PARKING AND TRAFFIC RESTRICTIONS